Bed & Breakfast Loan

-For the success of the leasehold, it’s important to seek out as much advice from industry associations as possible as well as people already operating in the space.
+For the success of the leasehold, it’s important to seek out advice from industry associations and people already operating in the space.

 Are there licensing requirements?

-B&B operators need to comply with a number of different laws and licensing requirements including planning, food safety, liquor licensing, insurance, safety, employing staff and anti-discrimination.
+B&B operators need to comply with a number of different laws and licensing requirements including food safety, liquor licensing and OH&S for staff.

-Businesses that don’t comply with these laws can incur fines and breaches may also jeopardise any insurance claim.
+Businesses that don’t comply with these laws can incur fines and breache which may, in turn, jeopardise any insurance claim.